Video workflow hub

 Compression, trimming, muting, audio extraction, and frame capture get their own entry points so intent is never buried behind a generic converter shell.

-MP4 to WebM, WebM to MP4, and MOV to MP4 each explain why the route exists, where support is likely to break, and what the safer fallback looks like.
+MP4 to WebM, WebM to MP4, and MOV to MP4 each explain why the page exists, where support is likely to break, and what the safer fallback looks like.

 Useful even in partial-support browsers

-Every video route still gives you local preview, metadata inspection, and still-frame capture, so the page remains a real tool even when export is limited.
+Every video page still gives you local preview, metadata inspection, and still-frame capture, so the page remains a real tool even when export is limited.

 How the page starts and what it checks

-Each Picmu video route starts with capability checks, file inspection, and local frame capture so the page stays useful even when full video export support varies.
+Each Picmu video page starts with capability checks, file inspection, and local frame capture so the page stays useful even when full video export support varies.

 Capability notes